betonowy/xs-decomp-tools/README.md

 ```

 Simply unpacking and packing archive back without changes
 should result in an identical file.
+Currently it doesn't,
+and Excessive Speed won't run it for unknown reasons.
+It
+might have something to do with offsets being specified in
+some other way than by following linked list.
+Other `.vol`
+files give some kind of a hint towards that - table of
+contents of some sort.

 # To use as a library